UPDATED Feb. 8, 2019

 The strategy will also prioritize outreach to area homeowners by the Chicago Community Land Trust, which provides reduced property taxes in exchange for long-term affordability, and to low-income tenants by the Chicago Low-Income Housing Trust Fund, which provides rental subsidies on their behalf.

 The proposal would protect the historic character of portions of 18th Street, Blue Island Avenue, and other streets through a formal City of Chicago landmark district designation, which will require Landmarks Commission review of local building projects.
+Answers to frequently asked questions about landmark designation can be found here (Spanish and English versions are attached).

 The ongoing initiative seeks creative strategies to enhance employment, transportation and other amenities within the neighborhoods’ two industrial corridors to foster job-intensive uses that support families and the regional economy.